White House to transform tent to Monet masterpiece for Hollande

 Guests will meet the Obamas and Hollande in the Blue Room, decorated with Parisian-made gilded sofas and chairs ordered for the room in 1817 by then-President James Monroe.

-"Paris was the centre of high-style culture," White House curator Bill Allman told reporters.
+"Paris was the center of high-style culture," White House curator Bill Allman told reporters.

 Guests will take small trolleys across the South Lawn to the tent, which will be transformed into a spring-like scene inspired by Claude Monet's Water Lilies paintings, with quince branches in full bloom, irises, blue agapanthus and lilies.